 Museum of Texas Tech University

-- anthropology and archaeology
+- Anthropology and Archaeology

-- clothing and textiles
+- Clothing and Textiles

-In addition to travelling exhibits of various subjects, long-term galleries include:
+Along with its travelling exhibits of various subjects, long-term galleries include:

-The Davies Gallery of Southwest Indian Art displays an extensive collection of Southwest Native American pottery and textile.
+- The Davies Gallery of Southwest Indian Art displays an extensive collection of Southwest Native American pottery and textile.
 The collection represents about 20 different Native American tribes.

 Lubbock Lake Landmark